ismaelucm/massis_client/README.md

 Available simulations are:

+- evacuation.json.
+Evacuation of 5 classes of students
-- sim200.
-Daily routine with 200 students
+- entranceclass.json.
+Daily routine with 210 students.
-- sim400.
-Daily routine with 400 students
+- entrance_two_waves.json.
+Daily routine with 420 students entering in two waves of 210 students.
-- simEvacuation5Classes.
-Evacuation of 5 classes of students.
-- simEnter3Doors.
-Enter all the people at the same time from three different doors.
-- simEvacuation50.
-Evacuation of a single class of 50 students

 Presence sensor configurations are labeled from A to N.

-To launch a simple client for reading data from ./Sim200/sim200.json with a sensor layout A and printing out in the standard output the effectiveness of the sensors
+To launch a simple client for reading data from ./Sim200/evacuation.json with a sensor layout A and printing out in the standard output the effectiveness of the sensors

-	python3.5 client_p_v1.0.6_read_from_file.py -s scene.json -f ./sims/sim200.json -d A  -n sim0
+	python3.5 client_p_v1.0.6_read_from_file.py -s scene.json -f ./sims/evacuation.json -d A  -n sim0

 To launch the same simulation while storing results in file "test.txt"

-	python3.5 client_p_v1.0.6_read_from_file.py -s scene.json -f ./sims/sim200.json -d A  -n sim0 -o test.txt
+	python3.5 client_p_v1.0.6_read_from_file.py -s scene.json -f ./sims/evacuation.json -d A  -n sim0 -o test.txt

 Into another console, type the following to track the changes.
 The first number is the sim time, the second the accumulated error, the third the average precission (per iteration)